-Take Profit: Triggers a market order (buy or sell) when market price hits the profit price.
+Take profit: Triggers a market order (buy or sell) when the last traded price hits the profit price you specify.

-Examples: Suppose you bought XBT at $100 and want to set a profit target at $120.
-You can create a take profit limit sell order with a profit price of $120 and a limit price of $120.
-You could achieve the same result with a limit sell order at $120, which would be the simpler solution.
-If you wanted to sell at market once the highest bid price reaches $120, however, this can be done by creating a take profit order with a profit price of $120.
-But in this scenario, your average fill price on the sell order could be below $120.
+Suppose you bought BTC at $10,000 and want to set a profit target at $12,000.
+You can create a take profit limit sell order with a profit price of $12,000.
+You could achieve a similar result with a limit sell order at $12,000.
+However, if you want to sell at market once the highest bid price reaches $12,000, this can be done by creating a take profit order with a profit price of $12,000.
+In this scenario, your average fill price on the sell order could be below $12,000.

 Take profit orders can also be used to open positions.
-Suppose you want to open a short XBT/USD position at market once the highest bid price rises to $120.
-You can do this by creating a take profit sell order at $120.
+Suppose you want to open a short BTC/USD position at market once the highest bid price rises to $12,000.
+You can do this by creating a take profit sell order at $12,000.